-- Paper-based register – suggested formats and templates are available to assist you
+- Paper register – suggested formats and templates are available to assist you.

 - Electronic-based register e.g. a form on a tablet at the front of your business.

-If you use SafeWA or an electronic-based register, you must also have a paper-based or manual register to ensure access to your premises is inclusive and allows patrons that may not or choose not to use SafeWA to check-in.
+When you use SafeWA or an electronic-based register, you must also have a paper register to ensure access to your premises is inclusive and allows patrons that cannot or choose not to use SafeWA to check-in.

 Businesses may choose to use other electronic sign-in methods of registration.
-If they use an electronic system different to the SafeWA contact register app, they will need to ensure the method they choose complies with the legal requirements.
-This includes storing the information collected for at least 28 days and making it available to WA Health if required.
+If they use an electronic system different to the SafeWA contact register app or a paper register, they will need to ensure the method they choose complies with the legal requirements.

 What information do I need to record in a contact register?